 Twisting while lifting the body on an incline bench

 This exercise is performed on a special simulator, where the athlete can lie down with the upper body below the pelvis, and fix the legs bent at the knees using rollers to stabilize the body.

 The starting position is to sit on a bench, fix your feet under the bolsters, put your hands behind your head (without interlocking your fingers), cross over your chest or place on your hips.
 While inhaling, raise the body by about 20 degrees, then slowly lower yourself onto the bench, bending your back.

 Movements should be slow and controlled, no need to use the force of inertia or help yourself with your hands.

 The main load falls on the rectus abdominis muscle.
-The torso should be parallel to the floor – lying on the bench is undesirable, because in this case the muscles of the thighs will be involved.
+The torso should be parallel to the floor, as lying on the bench is undesirable, because in this case the muscles of the thighs will be involved.
 In addition, too much bending of the spine is already dangerous – at least, you can not keep your torso in weight and unpleasantly hit the bench.

-It is not recommended for beginners to use weights in the form of a pancake pressed to the chest: this will increase the load not on the abs, but on the muscles of the thighs and the spine.
-There is a safer twisting option that allows you to diversify the exercise – when lifting, turn the body in one direction or the other.
+It is not recommended for beginners to use weights in the form of a pancake pressed to the chest, as this will increase the load not on the abs, but on the muscles of the thighs and the spine.
+There is a safer twisting option that allows you to diversify the exercise.
+When lifting, turn the body in one direction or the other.